Model Context Protocol (MCP) Quick Start Guide

 print(res)

-# Get the resource list with wildcards (resource templates)
+# Get the list of resources with wildcards (resource templates)

 res = await session.list_resource_templates()